DDT5/snip1155-reference-impl/README.md

 * private `metadata`

-`token_config` is MUST be an enum that includes at least these two variants:
+`token_config` MUST be an enum that includes at least these two variants:

 ```rust
 {